Table of Contents

 Introduction to James Joyce and His Work

-James Joyce (1882-1941) is regarded as one of the most influential and innovative writers of the 20th century.
-His works, including novels such as “Ulysses” and “Finnegans Wake,” as well as his collection of short stories “Dubliners,” have had a profound impact on modern literature.
-“Dubliners,” published in 1914, is Joyce’s first major work and a seminal collection of fifteen interconnected short stories.
-This review explores the themes, characters, narrative techniques, and enduring significance of “Dubliners.”
+James Joyce (1882 – 1941), among the greatest writers in 20th century, is one of the most innovative.
+His works, including novels titled “Ulysses” and “Finnegans Wake,” are collections of short stories “Dubliners”.
+All these works are a major contributory impact on modern literature.
+Indeed, “Dubliners,” published in 1914, is his first serious work, a foundational collection of fifteen connected short stories.
+This review considers the themes, characters, narrative techniques, and endurance of “Dubliners.”

 Key Themes Explored